Exact Recovery of Sparse Signals via Orthogonal Matching Pursuit: How Many Iterations Do We Need?: Abstract

 \section{Abstract}

 Orthogonal matching pursuit (OMP) is a greedy algorithm widely used for the recovery of sparse signals from compressed measurements.
-In this paper, we analyze the recovery condition of the OMP algorithm when it performs more than $K$ iterations where $K$ is the sparsity level of signals to be recovered.
-Our result shows that OMP can accurately recover any $K$-sparse signal in $\lceil 2.8 K \rceil$ iterations with $\mathcal{O}(K \log n)$ random measurements where $n$ is the size of sparse signal vector.
+In this paper, we analyze the number of iterations required for the OMP algorithm to perform exact recovery of sparse signals.
+Our analysis shows that OMP can accurately recover all $K$-sparse signals within $\lceil 2.8 K \rceil$ iterations when the measurement matrix satisfies a restricted isometry property (RIP).
+Our result improves upon the recent result of Zhang and also bridges the gap between Zhang's result and the fundamental limit of OMP at which exact recovery of $K$-sparse signals cannot be uniformly guaranteed.